 |Arie Perry Tenor|

-Arie's musical career started on folk guitar at age 10, then as lead singer of a high school rock band.
-Wanting to reach the stratospherically high notes of Journey, Rush, and the Police, he joined the choir, started voice lessons, and quickly caught the classical music bug.
-For over 25 years, he has moon-lighted as a professional chorister and soloist, singing with groups such as the Dallas Bach Society, Rochester Choral Arts Ensemble, American Kantorei, San Francisco Concert Chorale, and the American Bach Soloists.
-His solos have focused mainly on works from the Baroque and Classical periods.
-During daylight, Arie is Professor of Pathology and Chief of Neuropathology at UCSF.
-He brought his vocations together with an educational CD entitled "Neuropathology Songs", which uses music to help medical students remember and distinguish common Neurological disorders.
-Arie lives with his amazingly supportive wife, Andrea, and irresistibly cute dog, Oreo.
-He also has two wonderful children, Ryan and Jaclyn.
+Arie's musical training started on folk guitar at age 10, eventually shifting to voice when he became the lead singer of a rock band in high school.
+Feeling that he desperately needed vocal training to handle the stratospheric high notes of Journey, Rush, and the Police, he joined the choir and started voice lessons, quickly catching the classical music bug, which transformed into a lifelong addiction.
+Although he is primarily a physician and currently serves as Professor of Pathology and Chief of Neuropathology at UCSF, he has also been a professional chorister and soloist for over 30 years, singing with many groups, including the Dallas Bach Society, Rochester Choral Arts Ensemble, American Kantorei, San Francisco Concert Chorale, San Francisco City Chorus, Oakland City Chorus, and the American Bach Soloists.
+His solos have ranged widely, but mainly focused on works from the Baroque and Classical periods.
+He has also written and recorded an educational CD entitled “Neuropathology Songs”, which utilizes music to help medical students remember salient features of common Neurological disorders.
+This novel teaching tool has been the topic of media stories by the St. Louis Post Dispatch, Washington University Record, KWMU radio, American Public Media's Marketplace, and Singer Network, a service of Chorus America.
+Arie moved to the Bay area in 2010.
+He is living with his amazingly supportive wife, Andrea and has two wonderful children, Ryan and Jaclyn.

 |Christophe Hery Tenor|